 "We've heard the (Arapiles) surveys will commence in spring," he said.

-"Licensed tour operators are allowed to go into Summerday Valley, but climbers can't and we've got no knowledge of why," he said.
+"Licensed tour operators are allowed to go into Summerday Valley, but climbers can't, and we don't know why," he said.
 "You can see how we would draw a line between the Grampians and Mount Arapiles, and be extremely concerned."

 Mr Tomkins said it was not rock art but "intangible cultural values" Parks Victoria was seeking to protect in making the changes.

-"Arapiles is really the birthplace of Australian rockclimbing, and it's where people dream about going one day," he said.
+"Arapiles is the birthplace of Australian rock climbing, and it's where people dream about going one day," he said.